-The Nepalese soldier with 1st Battalion, Royal Gurkha Rifles who was removed from Afghanistan after beheading a Taliban commander, has now been cleared for duty after a four year investigation.
+Here's a throwback to the time a Nepalese soldier with 1st Battalion, Royal Gurkha Rifles beheaded a Taliban commander, and was later cleared for duty after a four year investigation.

 In July of 2010 Gurkha soldiers conducted a raid in Helmand province to kill or capture a high value individual.
 The troops killed their man, but the mission had very specific instructions to bring back proof that they had gotten the right guy.